Ross Puritty

-Professional boxing career
+Football and professional boxing career

-Purrity struggled in his early career, losing to Cleveland Woods by technical knockout after being knocked down twice in his second fight.
-Through his first six professional fights Puritty had compiled a mediocre record of 3–3, and after thirteen professional fights he was doing even worse, falling to 6–7, though he at least showed he was durable: five of the defeats were on points.
-By this time Puritty was considered nothing more than a useful journeyman who could be used as a trial horse for other young heavyweights.
-But Puritty was learning the art and science of boxing, and with time and experience his results began to improve.
+Puritty played as a defensive lineman at UTEP for four seasons, starting on the 1988 team that won 10 games and went to the program's first bowl in 20 years.
+Over the course of his college career, he recorded 12 sacks, 18 pass breakups, and forced 8 fumbles.
+In the summer before his senior season, Puritty began training to become a professional boxer, adopting a peek-a-boo defensive stance with very high hands inspired by Floyd Patterson.
+He did not have an amateur career and initially struggled professionally, losing to Cleveland Woods by technical knockout after being knocked down twice in his second fight.
+Through his first six professional fights Puritty had compiled a mediocre record of 3–3, and after thirteen professional fights he fell to 6–7, with five of his defeats being on points.

 A July 1994 match against Tommy Morrison, 41–2 at the time, was a turning point in Puritty's career, as he was outlanded and tired out near the end of the fight, but the bout was scored a draw after ten rounds on the strength of Puritty's two knockdowns of Morrison.
 Puritty then went on a tear, winning his next ten consecutive bouts, all by knockout.
 Puritty had made his name and was now considered a top-tier opponent, earning matches against Hasim Rahman and Michael Grant (both of whom beat him on points), and against Jorge Luis Gonzalez and Joe Hipp, both of whom Puritty beat.
-Following the win against Hipp, Puritty was matched against world title contenders Corrie Sanders, Larry Donald, and Chris Byrd, losing all three fights again on points.
-Just when it appeared that his time as a contender was ending, Puritty upset the undefeated prospect Mark Hulstrom and the also undefeated future world champion Wladimir Klitschko in just 29 days in late 1998 on his way to a four fight win streak (he won the WBC International heavyweight title from Klitschko).
+Following the win against Hipp, Puritty was matched against world title contenders Corrie Sanders, Larry Donald, and Chris Byrd, losing all three fights on points.
+In 1998 on his way to a four fight winning streak, Puritty defeated Mark Hulstrom, then knocked out Wladimir Klitschko to win his first championship belt; it was Klitschko's first loss, and would be one of only five losses in his illustrious professional career.

-Since a draw with Frankie Swindell in January 2000, Puritty has compiled a pedestrian record of just 4–7–2, and his time appears to have passed.
-But overall Puritty has salvaged a respectable career as a high-level journeyman and sometime contender for the heavyweight crown, amassing a career record of 31 wins and 20 losses with 27 wins coming by knockout.
+After a draw with Frankie Swindell in January 2000, Puritty posted a record of 4–7–2, finishing with a career record of 31 wins and 20 losses, including 27 knockouts.

-Puritty has been generally acknowledged as a fighter with an "iron chin" due to his tremendous ability to absorb punishment.
-After the two early stoppages - one TKO and one retirement - he was only stopped again once in his career, late on, by Vitali Klitschko: the other 17 of his defeats all went the distance.
+Puritty has been generally acknowledged as a fighter with an "iron chin" due to his ability to absorb heavy blows.
+After the two early stoppages - one TKO and one retirement - he was only stopped again once in his career, by a small cut to the eyebrow, by Vitali Klitschko: the other 17 of his defeats all went the distance.

-Ross Puritty now resides in Wichita, Kansas living with his wife Twila and their five children: Chandler, Tonique, Ross, DeAundre, and Maleak.
-He works as a salesperson at Lexus of Wichita.
+Ross Puritty now resides in Wichita, Kansas with his wife and five children and works as a salesperson at Lexus of Wichita.

-Puritty has taken under his wing amateur boxers such as national contender Jeffery Page from Andover, Kansas and numerous other amateurs in a team known as Wichita Hard Hitters.
-Also for a short period he coached the Golden Glove champion Charles Ellis through a short but explosive professional career.